National Indigenous Music Awards 2011: Hall of Fame Inductee

 Coloured Stone is a band that formed in 1977 from the Koonibba Mission, South Australia.
-The won the ARIA Award for Best Indigenous Release at the ARIA Music Awards of 1987.
+They won the ARIA Award for Best Indigenous Release at the ARIA Music Awards of 1987.

 No Fixed Address is an Australian Aboriginal reggae rock group formed in 1979.
 They released Wrong Side of the Road in 1981 and From My Eyes in 1982, both peaked with the Australian top 100.